pvharmo/blog-jean-mercier/src/pages/en/blog/the-whale-2022.md

 excerpt: It would be difficult to find in American film history a movie that deals so directly with so many delicate questions of contemporary America, including obesity, religion, homophobia, family breakdown, and health care.
 ---
-\*\*The Whale \*\*is an American drama by director Darren Aronofsky, **released in December of 2022.
-The main actor, Brendan Fraser**,  has been nominated for the best actor category at the coming Oscars on march 12.
+The Whale is an American drama by director Darren Aronofsky, released in December of 2022.
+The main actor, Brendan Fraser,  has been nominated for the best actor category at the coming Oscars on march 12.
 The film draws from a play of the same title.